18F/handbook/_pages/policies/travel-and-leave-policies/first-time-travel-get-in-concur.md

 Only traveler, unless you have already been instructed otherwise by the 18F travel team.

 #### What is my user type?
-GSA employee (Regular) if based in DC, San Francisco, or Chicago.
+GSA employee (Regular) if based in a city which has a TTS office which you report to.

 GSA employee (Virtual) if based anywhere else.